stanleyyong/DataEngineerInterview/Gridlock.md

 ![image](https://github.com/stanleyyong/DataEngineerInterview/assets/18695878/d37e75a7-4603-44fa-af96-1e461ab0a201)

 If we allow multiple transactions to execute at once so that their effects can be netted, can you find the maximum amount of transactions that can be settled?
+(Hint: what if we deactivate some payments in the queue?
+Can we go through the set of actors in deficit at the end and remove the transactions that end up taking them to bankruptcy?
+Then repeat until everyone is solvent?)

+Give an explicit solution!